Panorama-of-Oia-in-Santorini-Greece-on-Hannah-trip

 Where to Stay in Santorini, Greece

 Now that you’ve got the perfect Santorini itinerary sorted, it’s time to find a great place to stay.
+As I said earlier, this itinerary is based in Fira, which will be the most convenient option.
 Choosing the right accommodation can make all the difference to your trip, so to help you out, I’ve listed the top options for every budget range below!

 Luxury – $$$